 For visual instruction, here’s how you can whip up pastéis de nata from scratch!

 One of the most signature pastries across Portugal, Queijada is a sweet cheese pastry that you can find at almost any celebration.
 Traditionally, this dessert has a flaky crust and a creamy, soft egg custard filling on the inside.

 While Queijada may look like it just came out of a cookbook, it’s actually a simple recipe that anyone can master at home.
 Locals often mix sugar and cinnamon to sprinkle on top, but other flavor variations like oranges and almonds also exist to suit your fancy.

 In Sintra, where this pastry hails from, it’s common to end a meal with a subtle dessert like Queijada.
 Plus, this delight is an essential staple at most holidays, birthdays, and family gatherings.

-For folks who have yet to try this dessert, salame de chocolate is exactly what it sounds like: a dessert that looks like a log of salami.
+For folks who haven’t tried this unique chocolate sweet treat, salame de chocolate is exactly what it sounds like: a log of salami made of chocolate.
 In essence, this delicacy is a combination of dark chocolate, butter, biscuits, and eggs.